davezap/zspace/README.md

 that with the [DirectXMesh](https://github.com/microsoft/DirectXMesh) library.

 The winmm.lib library was removed as time is now provided by SDL.

+# What's next? #

+Probably nothing! aside from a little tinkering.

 # Download and Install #